emmanueluche/dune_imperium_uprising_4/Manual.md

 - Bene Gesserit
   > Like a bug
 - Fremen
-  > Split circle inbetween two semi circles
+  > Split circle in-between two semi-circles
 - Landsraad
-  > green diamond shape
+  > green pentagon shape
 - City
   > Blue circle
 - Spice Trade
-  > yellow tri-angle
+  > yellow triangle
 - Spy
-  > symble of an eye
+  > symbol of an eye

 This Imperial Spymaster card has two Agent icons.
 The Emperor icon allows you to send your Agent to either of the two Emperor board spaces, while the Spy icon allows you to send it to any board space connected to an observation post where you have a Spy.